Albert Sidney Beckham: Education

 At the age of fifteen, Beckham enrolled at Lincoln University and was a fellow student of Francis Sumner, who would become the first African American to earn a Ph.D. in psychology.
 In 1915 Beckham graduated with a BA in psychology and began graduate study at Ohio State University the same year.
 While at Ohio State, he earned a second bachelor's degree in 1916 and a master's degree in psychology in 1917.
 From 1917 to 1920, Beckham served as an assistant professor of psychology at Wilberforce University.

 In 1921, Beckham began his doctoral studies at Columbia University but transferred to New York University (NYU) because there was more financial aid available at NYU.
 In 1924, Beckham suspended his doctoral studies to accept an instructor position, and later an assistant professor, at Howard University, becoming the first person to teach psychology at the institution, and also opened the university's first psychology lab.
-After five years at Howard University, He went back to NYU to finish his doctorate.
+After five years at Howard University, he went back to NYU to finish his doctorate in 1930.

 Career and legacy

 Beckham's scholarly work largely focused on education; however, he also conducted studies on topics such as albinism, narcolepsy, race attitudes, and life satisfaction.

 Beckham was a pioneer in the field of Black psychology and among the first African Americans to earn a PhD in psychology.
 He was a professor at Wilberforce University and Howard University and provided guidance to thousands of students in the Chicago public school system.
 Beckham spent most of his life fighting against discrimination of African American children, and hoped to use scientific research to bring equality between the races.
 Much of his research was around the topic of intelligence, especially in African American adolescents.
+He was one of the psychologists of color, including Drs.
+Horacce Mann Bond, Herman Canady, Martin Jenkins, and George Sanchez, who set out to debunk Francis Galton's theory of eugenics, which suggested that whites were intellectually superior to African Americans.
 Beckham's research into this field found that the largest influences on intelligence were socio-economic background and the child's environment.
 Beckham was just one of several African American researchers testing African American intelligence, in order to provide evidence against claims made by anti-African American propaganda.

 Working in Chicago, Beckham had access to a large population of African American children.
 He worked with the Institute of Juvenile Research to help understand the roots of juvenile delinquency.
 It was Beckham's belief that with the correct therapy, and an early behavioral diagnosis many juvenile children could have been helped from having any criminal record.
 Beckham also goes on to state in one of his publications, that juvenile delinquency could be severely reduced if individuals went off of scientific research rather than perceived stereotypes.
+His works also included groundbreaking research on church-neighborhood-school relationship, which benefited American youth.

+Personal life

+Beckham married Ruth Winifred Howard in 1934 and the couple moved to Chicago, where they lived until 1987.